$333,886Average Value$178Average Price per Sq Ft1Home For Sale

 Metra station near Lake Street

 Melrose Park is distinguished by the fact that its residential grid is highly walkable, but the commercial areas are easy to access as well.
 Buses run along key routes like North Avenue, Broadway Avenue and Lake Street, allowing residents to explore every compass point through public transportation.
 There’s a Metra station on the southside, too, just on the other side of Lake Street.
 Commuters may also choose to take North Avenue a mile west to quickly connect with Interstate 290.
-Gottlieb Memorial Hospital is nearby, too.
+Or, taking this route east, residents will meet Gottlieb Memorial Hospital before even leaving the neighborhood.

 The Melrose Park Metra stop connects Chicago to Melrose Park.